 Counselling and psychotherapy offers the opportunity for you to gain a deeper understanding of your relationships, develop greater self-awareness, it often helps to put things into perspective and gives you ways to cope with changes that you may feel are impacting your world.
 Therapy takes place in a private and confidential setting, where you can feel safe to explore problems and have time to think and reflect on what is impacting your life.

-The relationship between us of great importance and it is important that you feel comfortable and safe with me so that you can work towards recognising emotions, thoughts and behaviours that perhaps hold you back, and in time will hopefully make you think more positively and calmly and you will feel better about yourself.
+The relationship between us is of great importance and it is important that you feel comfortable and safe with me.
+We can then work towards recognising your emotions, thoughts and behaviours that perhaps hold you back.
+In time you will hopefully think more positively and calmly and you will feel better about yourself.

 I will take time to really listen to what you bring to your sessions, and we may explore and try to understand the unconscious aspects of your behaviours, thoughts and feelings and by doing so, together we can identify what is contributing to emotions that you feel are perhaps hindering or upsetting you in some way.

 At times, therapy may feel very challenging and possibly even unbearable as we explore together the conflicts you are battling with internally.
-You will gain insight and profound awareness which in time will bring with it relief and knowledge to help you change patterns of behaviour, overcome what you feel may obstructions and in turn improve your quality of life.
-It may help you stop unhelpful repetitive patterns which you may be doing without even realising.
+You will gain insight and profound awareness, which in time will bring with it relief and knowledge to help you change unhelpful repetitive patterns of behaviour, overcome what you feel may be obstructions and in turn improve your quality of life.

 Everyone’s concerns and life challenges are unique.
 Sometimes we are very aware of the problem we are facing and other times it is less obvious.
 Whether you are coming for counselling or psychotherapy, you will be treated with respect, you will not be judged, you will be understood and helped to resolve your problems.
 Although to follow are some distinctions between the two, ultimately, whether you have counselling or psychotherapy, there is a great deal of similarity between the two and the outcome will result in a better understanding and acceptance of one’s self, and hopefully a better, healthier and more mindful way of being.